bobbycomet/Appify/README.md

 # Appify – The Ultimate Linux PWA Manager

+**Version 1.0.5.2 is out in AppImage for now.
+I will make the deb file after Christmas.**

 Turn any website into a first-class desktop application — instantly.

 Appify creates isolated, native-feeling PWAs on Linux using your existing browser engines.
 No Electron overhead, no memory-hungry wrappers.
 Just clean, integrated desktop apps.